SelbachLab/Vali/README.md

 4. Ratios.txt (for SILAC pairs)

 ## Known issues
-* The MS1 read out function is at the moment not working due to substantial changes in the internal data management.
+* The MS1 read out function and the AreaSearch function is at the moment not working due to substantial changes in the internal data management.
 * The fragment selection and exclusion does not work properly.
 The current workarround is to document bad transitions in order to remove them manually in a downstream analysis step.

 ## Citation